 Safer Illinois app

 The Safer Illinois app was built by the University of Illinois Urbana-Champaign specifically to support the university community during COVID-19.
-We believe Safer Illinois offers the most convenient, most secure and most direct tool for managing your COVID-19 status during the Fall 2020 semester.
+We believe Safer Illinois offers the most convenient, most secure and most direct tool for managing your COVID-19 status.
 Use of the app is strongly recommended for all faculty, staff and students.

 On This Page

 Download the App